ParaCoToUl/noarr-pipelines/docs/core-principles.md

 A link also has an *autocommit* flag that simply states that the action will be commited automatically when the envelope lending finishes.
 If this flag is set to `false`, the guest node has to manually call a `commit()` method before finishing the envelope lending.

+The link also has an associated device, that specifies on which device should the hosted envelope exist.

-To learn more about the interplay, read the `Link.hpp` file and the `ComputeNode.hpp` file.
+To learn more about the envelope hosting interplay, read the `Link.hpp` file and the `ComputeNode.hpp` file.